docker/extensions-sdk/docs/dev/overview.md

 This changes the source of the extension UI to your local development server.
 Auto and hot-reload now work.

-!!! info

-    Make sure to reopen the Dashboard when you set a new source for the extension's UI.
+> Make sure to reopen the Dashboard when you set a new source for the extension's UI.

 Once finished, you can reset the extension configuration to the original settings.
 This will also reset opening Chrome dev tools if you used `docker extension dev debug my-extension`: